unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-part-01-packet.md

 # Part 1: Jekyll, One Problem at a Time

 Status: pre-draft packet prepared September 22, 2026.
-At the Publisher's request, Part 1 and the series landing page now live in Jekyll's source tree for local browser preview; the two drafts under this directory are superseded review copies.
-Browser visibility is not editorial approval or remote publication.
+The Publisher has since published Part 1.
+Its post and the series landing page live in Jekyll's source tree; the two drafts under this directory are superseded review copies.
 Series: **Beyond Static: Building a Publication System Around Jekyll**.
 See the [inventory](jekyll-site-tooling-inventory.md) for the source review and [journal](jekyll-site-tooling-review.md) for decisions.

 ## Editorial intent